egkoppel/egkoppel.github.io/_posts/2023-05-24-writing-uefi-bootloader-part-1.md

 ---
 layout: post
-title: Writing a UEFI bootloader - part 1
+title: "Writing a UEFI bootloader - part 1"
 ---
 For some reason, I decided that for this attempt, it would be fun trying to write a bootloader myself rather then relying on GRUB.
 I could make up probably-untrue excuse about easier access to hardware control, like the [GOP](https://wiki.osdev.org/GOP), but the real reason is likely closer to "why not?".